-Based on the activity plans resolved by the Compliance Committee, in addition to disseminating compliance related information using various internal tools and conducting regular internal compliance training, we have implemented harassment prevention training for general employees as a major activity of this fiscal year.
+Based on the activity plans resolved by the Compliance Committee, in addition to disseminating compliance related information using various internal tools and conducting regular internal compliance training, we have established as a major activity of this fiscal year a new hotline system to add to the existing whistleblowing system, exclusively for whistleblowing reports related to three areas in which the risks are particularly high for our business; specifically, (1) bribery and corruption, (2) violation of competition laws, and (3) accounting fraud, that accepts whistleblowing reports in multiple languages.
 In addition, the Company has worked on enhancing and strengthening compliance activities among all personnel including holding meetings semi-annually of compliance managers in place in each Unit and managers of departments supervising compliance.
-Furthermore, as part of our efforts to prevent bribery and corruption, in addition to formulating and announcing the "INPEX Group Global Anti-Bribery and Anti-Corruption (ABC) Policy," which comprehensively specifies the Group's stance, the Company conducted training sessions by department, and implemented the risk assessment of overseas offices as per the previous fiscal year.
+Furthermore, as part of our efforts to prevent bribery and corruption, on top of the establishment of the new hotline system, the Company has formulated and announced the "INPEX Group Global Anti-Bribery and Anti-Corruption (ABC) Policy," which comprehensively specifies the Group's stance, and implemented the risk assessment in our organizations as per the previous fiscal year.

-To specify its stance towards the issue of respecting human rights, the INPEX Group formulated and announced the "Human Rights Policy" based on the United Nation's "the UN Guiding Principles on Business and Human Rights," and conducted E-learning sessions to raise the overall awareness of the Group in terms of respecting human rights.
-Furthermore, the INPEX Group published its "Modern Slavery Act Statement" as per the previous fiscal year, as disclosed on its website pursuant to the UK Modern Slavery Act 2015 enforced in October 2015, in order to clarify its initiatives against human rights violations such as slavery and human trafficking in the business and supply chain of the INPEX Group as well as the risks thereof.
+To specify its stance towards the issue of respecting human rights, the INPEX Group formulated and announced the "Human Rights Policy" based on the United Nation's "the UN Guiding Principles on Business and Human Rights."
+Furthermore, the INPEX Group has published its "Modern Slavery Act Statement" every year since 2016, as disclosed on its website pursuant to the UK Modern Slavery Act 2015 enforced in October 2015, in order to clarify its initiatives against human rights violations such as slavery and human trafficking in the business and supply chain of the INPEX Group as well as the risks thereof.